7 dead from rare disease spread by mosquitoes

 "No one really knew what was wrong with him," Bagent said.

 Zalner was hospitalized three weeks ago, just before his 79th birthday.
-Tests this week confirmed the virus and he remains in a coma.
+Tests this week confirmed he had the virus and he remains in a coma.

 "It's just one little tiny mosquito and it can cause horrible neurological effects," Bagent said.

-Residents in affected areas are being told to consider canceling outdoor events in the evening or early morning, peak biting hours for mosquitos.
+Residents in affected areas are being told to consider canceling outdoor events in the evening or early morning, which are peak biting hours for mosquitoes.
 Officials in Massachusetts are warning residents to use insect repellent this weekend as the forecast calls for unseasonably warm weather.

 Although the condition is rare, the mortality rate is high at about 30%, and many who recover continue to have neurological problems.
 Fortunately, the end of mosquito season usually comes with the first cold snap, and that should be just around the corner.